42Factory/Midir/README.md

 ```

 **Edit config/database.yml**
-change user passwork with your credit
+change user password with your credit

 ```